Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

-    appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later. path:X, //Path number to use in a room. health:X, //Health at spawn.
+    appear_type:"<type>", //Ghost appear type to use, differs per ghost, see IDs in use for valid values. attack_type:"<type>", //Ghost attack type to use, differs per ghost, see IDs in use for valid values. second_flee_damage:X, //How much damage this ghost can take in one suction before it enters its second flee state, escaping 2.5 seconds later. health:X, //Health at spawn.
 Only applies to ghost types that have health. loot:{ //Loot this ghost drops upon defeat. drop_at_0:1b, //When set, spawns the loot the moment health drops to 0, otherwise spawns it the moment the ghost is reeled in.
 Only applies to ghost types that have health.